 Lately< coding became an essential part of our life.
 Programming develops with a super high speed.
 The necessity of having at least basic knowledge of it became a must.
 I created a list of Coding for Kids sources you really need to have handy if want to develop your child’s programming skills from early childhood.
 We are living during the era of an unlimited possibilities.
 There are almost no boundaries and no limits in our personal growth.
 The main requirement is to WANT and to MOVE toward new skills and experiences!

 Our family lives in Canada and our daughter, Elizabeth is 6 years old.
 So far, she has 3 languages in her possession (English, Russian, French).
 She, probably, already has a better understanding of a code (programming) than me, while being 20 years old.
 And probably, there is no need to mention how tech savvy they are these days, how fast they explore new devices and discover features we had zero clue about.
-What I am trying to say, is that our brain has an unlimited possibilities and a lot depends on the environment in which it is immersed.
+Our brain has an unlimited possibilities and a lot depends on the environment in which it is immersed.

 Future belongs to technology.
 Therefore, our kids can start building their coding, sequencing and critical thinking skills from the early childhood by playing coding for kids toys like Code-a-Pillar™, Beebot and OSMO toys.